Abercus/PetfinderNNBlog/README.md

 Numerical data can either be normalized or **binned** to some intervals, which helps eliminate useless noise and could reveal important tendencies that were hidden due to the noise.

+## Other Features
+Several new features were generated from the raw data to extract information that could be important to the classifier.
+These features are listed below.
+1. **The number of colors**.
+For each pet we calculate the number of colors in their fur.
+2. **The number of breeds**.
+The number of breeds are calculated for every pet.
+3. **Is the given state popular**.
+There were two Malaysian states in the dataset (namely ...) where most of the pets were adopted from.
+This feature is boolean, the value True indicating that the sample’s state is either of the two popular states and False indicating otherwise.

 ### Remove:
 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for